goblivend/Advent-of-code/2023/README.md

 Then @Sheinxy came along and talked about Memoisation.

 Not succeeding in the "smart" way, I went and check on his solution and managed to implement it in my code

+### Day 13

+Nice to be back on nice easy problems

+Found the perfect function `transpose` that allows me to call the same function for both vertical and horizontal lines which is pretty neat

+And managed to get a nice code